-Tatar cuisine is very diverse, and its diversity is a result of influence of ethnical traditions as well as cuisine of neighbouring peoples and peoples which were used to pass through the region.
-Many meals were inherited from them: katyk, bal-mai, kabartma from the Bulgars, pelmeni and tea from the Chinese, pilaw and pakhleve from peoples of the Middle East region.
+Tatar cuisine is very diverse, and its diversity is a result of the influence of ethnical traditions as well as the cuisine of neighbouring peoples and peoples which were used to pass through the region.
+Many meals were inherited from them: katyk, bal-mai, kabartma from the Bulgars, pelmeni and tea from the Chinese, pilaw, and pakhleve from peoples of the Middle East region.

-One of the main food bans is wine and other alcohol drinks.
+One of the main food bans is wine and other alcoholic drinks.
 The Koran says that wine, similar to a gambling game, has good and bad points, but the latter dominate.

 Early days each meal was conducted according to Adab – Islamic ethics.
 It started with hand-washing.
 A prayer was obligatory before and after it.
 Men and women ate separately.
-A set of table rules according to Tatar scholar and scientist Kayum Nasiri: “Sit down to table as soon as a meal is served, do not keep people waiting.
-Eat with your right hand, if there are respectable people at table, do not touch food ahead of them – it is impolite.
-Moderate meal is of great benefit – it promotes healthy body, sharp mind, strong memory”.
+A set of table rules according to Tatar scholar and scientist Kayum Nasiri: “Sit down at to table as soon as a meal is served, do not keep people waiting.
+Eat with your right hand, if there are respectable people at the table, do not touch food ahead of them – it is impolite.
+The moderate meal is of great benefit – it promotes a healthy body, sharp mind, strong memory”.

-There were and still are a typical range of meals: soups and broths (shulpa, tokmach) meat, dairy and lenten; and baked pastry with meat, potatoes or porridge filling - belesh, peremyach, echpochmak, sumsa and others.
-Tea had a important role in the table ceremony.
+There were and still are a typical range of meals: soups and broths (shulpa, tokmach) meat, dairy, and lenten; and baked pastry with meat, potatoes, or porridge filling – belish, peremech, ochpochmak, sumsa, and others.
+Tea had an important role in the table ceremony.
 Tea with pastry can replace breakfast or supper.
-First thing a visitor was treated was tea which usually was served with sweet pastry – chak-chak, kosh-tele, honey, katlama.
+The first thing a visitor was treated was tea which usually was served with sweet pastry – chak-chak, kosh tele, honey, and katlama.

 Tea was a part of all ceremonial traditions.
-It was served differently by every occasion: at a child’s birth – pure-alba, wedding – bal-mai were made of honey and butter.
-Sherbet – a sweet fruit and honey drink – was an part of the wedding ceremony, during which a bride sent sherbet to visitors, who drunk it and put money-gifts on a tray.
+It was served differently for every occasion: at a child’s birth – pure-alba, wedding – bal-mai were made of honey and butter.
+Sherbet – sweet fruit and honey drink – was a part of the wedding ceremony, during which a bride sent sherbet to visitors, who drank it and put money gifts on a tray.